syncfusion-content/blazor-docs/blazor/diagram/swimlane/lane/interaction.md

 ## Lane swapping

 * Lanes can be swapped by dragging the lanes over another lane.
 * The helper should indicate the insertion point when lane swapping.
 The following image shows how to swap lanes.
-The following image shows how swapping the lane.

 ![Lane Swapping](../Swimlane-images/Lane_Swapping.gif)